emir01/GeoGrafija/README.md

 ## Personal Archives "Project"

 This is a very old repository containg code written about 7 years ago!
-So I don't remember  much about  it :)
+So I don't remember  much about  it!

 It was written as part of my graduation paper and here are some points: